|Published by Family Garden Trains and |

 South East Pennsylvania Garden Railway Society

-Note from Editor: The core of this article appeared in the South Eastern Pennsylvania Garden Railway Society newsletter in August, 2004.
-I have some other articles about locomotives to post, but this one seemed timely in light of recent Large Scale and On30 articulated locomotive offerings by Bachmann.
+Note from Editor: The core of this article appeared in the South Eastern Pennsylvania Garden Railway Society newsletter in September, 2004.
+Like the SEPGRS Introduction to Mallets article I posted last month, this one seemed timely in light of new manufacturer offerings.

-Example Models of Articulated LocomotivesHO and N have had many mallet models for decades, including Big Boys, and 2-8-8-2s patterned after the N&W Y6B engines.
+Example Models of Articulated LocomotivesHO and N have had many mallet models for decades, including Big Boys, and 2-8-8-2s patterned after the N&W Y-series engines.
 But since my pages serve mostly O scale and larger modelers, here are some articlulated models worth your consideration.
-They're not all technically Mallets, and some of them can be hard to come by, as they come in and out of production.
+Some of them can be hard to come by, as they come in and out of production.
 But they're all really big fun.

 Large Scale (Garden Train) Articulateds - Narrow GaugeThe following three locomotives are available in scales running from 1:20.3 to 1:22.5, suitable for modeling narrow gauge industrial or short-line railroads outdoors.

 Large Scale (Garden Train) Articulateds - Standard GaugeThe following locomotives represent several "common carrier" mainline locomotives that kept up regular operations as late as 1960 on major railroads across the country.
 They range from 1:29 to 1:32 in scale and are suitable for modeling really big railroads.
 Hope you have room for really big curves.
 10'-diameter curves are the minum, but they all look better on 15'- or 20'-diameter curves.